IBSim/VirtualLab/docs/source/examples/ml.rst

 The *File* attribute is similar to that from example 1, however this time we use a routine which will specifically compresses down the output using PCA.
 The *TrainData* attribute is also similar, with a dataset known as 'SurfaceJH' used for the output.
 The number of principal components to use is specified using *Metric*, where threshold will ensure at least 0.99 of the variance is retained. *ModelParameters* is again used to define the kernel used, which in this case is 'Matern_2.5'.
 Along with this additional parameters relating to the noise of the model are set.
 This reduces the minimum bound of the noise parameter from 1E-3 set by GPyTorch to 1E-8, along with initialising its value at a smaller value.
 Again, *TrainingParameters* specifies the parameters used to train the model.

-Next the model will be used to generate images of heating profiles and compare them with simulations (on the test dataset).
+Next, the model will be used to generate images of heating profiles and compare them with simulations (on the test dataset).
 The simulations to compare are references using *DA.Index* in the 'CreateImage' section of the script.
 This is currently set to [1], meaning that a comparison for simulation number 1 will be performed.

 .. note::